ThatTotallyRealMyth/OSCP-LinPrivEsc/Linux-PrivEsc.md

 1. Identify kernel version
 2. Search for matching exploits on exploit-db
 3. Download and examine exploit code
-4. Compile on target system (if possible) or cross-compile
+4. Compile on target system (if possible) or cross-compile(use the -static flag when you can and remeber glibc and library dependencies)
-5. Execute with proper parameters
-6. Clean up afterward to avoid system instability

 ## 🔑 Password Mining & Credentials Hunting